 This new curve is the new response curve of the tool, mapping the tool input to its output.
 The marked Red line arrows above (for example) shows how we read the Curve, and shows that this new curve shape maps Input 192 to be Output 222 (brighter, instead of the default unmodified 192 output).
 Said another way, tones at the 3/4 point are brightened to be about 7/8 scale.
-If we also imagined these imaginary red arrows in the bottom half of this Curve, those tones would be made darker (lower output, this case).
+If we also imagined motr of these imaginary red arrows in the bottom half of this Curve, those tones would be made darker (lower output, this case).
 Then all the other tones follow the curve too, as shown.
 It is really this simple, just a simple response Curve, showing what it does (whatever you want it to do).
 Often the exact numbers are not important to us, but we do work with the zones, like brightest brights, darkest darks, middle tones, etc. This example curve shown is called an S-Curve, which creates brighter brights and darker darks, which causes greater image contrast (see more at Contrast at bottom of page here).

 Both tools (Levels and Curves) provide the default RGB map, which affects all three RGB channels equally (changes tones).
 Or we can select and modify the three RGB channels individually (changes tone and colors).

 The two more common uses of the curve tool are shown near page bottom, but first, let's detail the way these two tools can do the same jobs.